5 Check-in Questions Every Manager Should Ask Employees in 1:1 Meetings

 Asking team members the right questions is perhaps the only way to be a truly effective manager.
 Here are 5 great questions to ask your team during monthly or weekly employee check-ins or 1:1s.

-employee check-in questions to ask to improve morale
+questions to ask your employees to improve morale

 Everyone likes talking about their wins, so why not start with that?
 Here are a few ways you might phrase this 1:1 question: